evilchili/telisar-website/content/posts/kings_of_uman.md

 - A third d8 for each player; the PEASANT DIE.
 - A d20 for each player to roll initiative.

-### Playing a Game
+The PEASANT DIE is city Tier where the player is allowed to live in Uman; they keep this secret.
+The KING DIE is a player's declaration of where they should be allowed to live (because all Kings are liars).
+The CITY DIE tracks the player's score, and represents the Tier they have bluffed their way into (lower score is better, representing higher Tiers in the city).

-#### Game Setup
+### City Setup

-If this is the first Game in the City:
+Before the first Game of a City:

 1. Choose one player to manage the GAME DIE.
 Place it face up displaying the number 7.
 1. Each player places a CITY DIE in front of them, the number 4 face up.

-On subsequent Games:
+### Playing the Game

+#### Game Setup:

 1. Decrement the GAME DIE by one.
+1. Roll for initiative.

-1. Players retain their existing CITY DIE value; do not reset them.
+Players retain their existing CITY DIE value; do not reset them.

 #### Round 1

-1. Roll for initiative.
-1. Every player rolls the PEASANT DIE in secret, and notes its value.
-This represents the Tier of Uman the player actually deserves to live on.
+1. Every player rolls the PEASANT DIE in secret and notes its value.
 1. Players take turns following initiative order.
-On their turn each  player must MOVE to a Tier from 1 to 7, 1 being the noblest and 7 being the most common.
-They place the KING DIE in front of them and turn it face up on the Tier they are claiming; they then say something like "Today's my lucky day, fellas, I'm 3rd Tier!"
+On their turn, each player must MOVE to a Tier of Uman they wish to live on, by changing their KING DIE to a value between 1 and 7.
+They might say something like, "Today's my lucky day, fellas, I'm moving to 3rd Tier!"

 #### Subsequent Rounds

-1. On their turn a player may either MOVE again or HOLD.
-A player may declare a MOVE to any Tier, regardless of the current value of the KING DIE.
-To HOLD, the player declares the current value of their KING DIE is their final position.
-Once a player HOLDS they cannot MOVE again this Game.
+1. Players may start their turn with a CHALLENGE of another player's Tier.
+When a player issues a CHALLENGE, the two players reveal their PEASANT DIEs to each other, keeping them hidden from other players.
+The winner of the challenge is the player who tells the largest truth, or smallest lie (see Scoring Challenges, below).
+1. If a player succeeds in a CHALLENGE or does not issue a CHALLENGE, they may now MOVE to a different Tier by changing their KING DIE to any number from 1 to 7.
+If the player does not MOVE, they HOLD.
-1. The Game continues in rounds of initiative order until all remaining players HOLD.
+1. The Game continues in rounds of initiative order until all remaining players HOLD in the same round or all players but one are eliminated from the Game.
 1. The Game is Scored (see Scoring, below).
-1. If two or more players remain, a new Game begins.

 #### End of the Games